dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 organisation units with the LEVEL-\<level\> syntax.
 Boundary refers to a top node in a sub-hierarchy, meaning that all organisation units at the given level below the given boundary organisation unit in the hierarchy will be included in the response, and is provided as regular organisation unit dimension items.
-A simple query for all org units at level
+The level value can either be a numerical level or refer to the identifier of the organisation unit level entity.
+A simple query for all org units at level three:
-    three:

     /api/26/analytics?dimension=dx:fbfJHSPpUQD&dimension=pe:2016&dimension=ou:LEVEL-3